foolin/golem-lang/tools/docs/md/tour.md

-There is an [example program](https://github.com/mjarmy/golem-lang/blob/master/examples/embedding/sandbox.go) which starts with the simplest possible one-line program that interprets Golem code inside of a Go program, and then provides several more increasingly sophisticated examples.
-Just do `go run examples/embedding/sandbox.go` to run the sandbox example.
+There is an [example program](https://github.com/mjarmy/golem-lang/blob/master/examples/embedding/sandbox.go) which starts with the simplest possible one-line program that interprets Golem code inside of a Go program, and then provides several more increasingly complicated examples.
+Type `go run examples/embedding/sandbox.go` to run the sandbox example.

 If you decide you *do* want to let Golem interact with the outside world, it is simple